kubecost/docs/troubleshooting/frequently-asked-questions.md

 Q: How can I configure node-exporter to use an internal cluster IP instead of the node network?\
 A: Set the following Helm value: `prometheus.nodeExporter.hostNetwork=false`.

-Q: How cna I configure my displayed currency type?/
+Q: How can I configure my displayed currency type?/

 A: Kubecost supports multiple different currency types for display purposes, but does not perform direct currency conversion.
 This must be configured via your *values.yaml* with the flag `kubecostProductConfigs.currencyCode`.